NinoJacobs03/Internship-Catharina-Radiotherapy/README.md

                  To be used when visible rectal air is observed on CBCT, after a minimum of 5 delivered treatment fractions.

-Files          : The Word document titled "Rectal_Air_Workflow_User_Guide.docx" provides a description of how radiotherapy laboratory staff can use the workflow.
+Files          : The Word document titled "Rectale_Lucht_Workflow_User_Guide.docx" provides a description of how radiotherapy laboratory staff can use the workflow.
                  It outlines the steps for initializing the workflow in RayStation and explains how the Python script (filename: "Rectal_Air_Intervention_Check.py") is integrated into RayStation to determine whether intervention is necessary when rectal air is present.